manuel-serrano/hiphop/doc/api.md

 </hiphop.module>
 ```

-The attribute `name` is mandatory: it is the identifier of the signal.
+The attribute `name` is mandatory: it is the identifier of the
+signal.
+Theses kind of signal are known as _pure signals_: they only
+hold a presence of absence information for an instant.
+Signal presence
+is reset at each instant; therefore, a signal emitted on a instant
+will not be present on the following instant (except if it is
+re-emitted).

 ### Local signals